NivaldoFarias/translate-react/.github/instructions/jsdocs.instructions.md

 /**
  * Creates a travel itinerary based on user preferences and generates a PDF.
  *
- * @remarks Processes user travel data, applies rate limiting, generates AI-powered
+ * Processes user travel data, applies rate limiting, generates AI-powered
  * itinerary content, and stores the result in the database with PDF path.
  *
  * @param request The incoming NextJS request containing travel planning data *
- * @returns Promise resolving to NextResponse with itinerary generation status and ID *
+ * @returns A `Promise` resolving to NextResponse with itinerary generation status and ID *
  * @example
  * ```typescript